MicrosoftDocs/biztalk-docs/biztalk/core/creating-a-partitioned-view-in-the-archiving-database.md

 You must be logged on as a member of the BizTalk Server Administrators group to perform this procedure.

-### To create a partitioned view in the BAM Archive database in SQL Server 2008 SP1 or SQL Server 2008 R2
+## Create a partitioned view in the BAM Archive database (SQL Server 2008 SP1 or SQL Server 2008 R2)

 1. Open SQL Server Management Studio.